 A public forum will be held on the UC Berkeley campus in January with a panel including earthquake experts and Lt.
 Gov. Newsom.

-QuakeCAFE is a collaborative effort between the Connected Communities Initiative at the Center for Information Technology Research in the Interest of Society (CITRIS), based at UC Berkeley and the Office of the Lieutenant Governor of California.
+QuakeCAFE is a collaborative effort between the Center for Information Technology Research in the Interest of Society (CITRIS), based at UC Berkeley and the Office of the Lieutenant Governor of California.

 Contact: Prof. Ken Goldberg, University of California at Berkeley,